fermads/jasmine-istanbul-phantom/readme.md

   Files to be available as fixtures inside spec files.
   Access fixtures with `getFixture([filename])`
 - **callback** (_function_): defaults to `null`<br>
-  Callback function is called when all tests end
+  Callback function is called when all tests end and reports written
 - **jasmine**
   - **report** (_path_): default to `[base]/report/unit`<br>
     Path to write Jasmine JUnit XML reports